BenjaminShinar/Books-Resources/c++ Weekly/Episodes-301_400.md

 }
 ```

-there is a problem, what if we want a reference to one of the elemtents? this doesn't make sense, we cant reference bits in the memory, only bytes.
+there is a problem, what if we want a reference to one of the elements? this doesn't make sense, we cant reference bits in the memory, only bytes.

 ```cpp
 #include <vector>